 Currently, Dr. Guerin is head of the research programme “Labour, finance and social dynamics” of the French institute of Pondicherry and the leader of the research programme “Rural employment and microfinance” of the French Ministry.
 She is also an expert for various institutions and organisations (I.L.O., Caisse des Dépôts et Consignations…) and teaches in various European Masters (Toulouse II, Provence university, University of Mediterranée…).
 She is the author of Bonded Labour in India (with Breman and Prakash) and she has published in various journals (Journal of Economic Studies, Revue Française de Socioeconomie, Economic and political weekly, Development and change).

-Valentina Hartarska is Associate Professor at the University of Auburn (USA) where she teaches finance, management, econometrics, economic development.
-She holds a PhD from the Ohio State University as well as as a specialized Master degree obtained after following a joint programme between the University of Essex (United Kingdom) and the Central European University (Hungary).
-Dr Hartarska has carried out research on different topics in microfinance, such as efficiency, governance, market discipline and regulation, impact analysis, and entrepreneurship.
-She has published articles in journals such as Journal of Money, Credit and Banking, World Development, Journal of Real Estate Finance and Economics, International Review of Economics and Finance, Applied Economics, and Small Business Economics.
+Valentina Hartarska is an Alumni Professor at Auburn University (USA) where she teaches finance, agribusiness, management, econometrics, and economic development.
+She holds a PhD from the Ohio State University, a Master degree from a joint programme between the Central European University (Hungary, now Austria) and the University of Essex (United Kingdom), and a BS in Finance from UNWE (Bulgaria).
+Dr. Hartarska has published on different topics in microfinance, such as efficiency, governance, regulation, impact analysis, women in leadership and entrepreneurship.
+She has served as the major professor to more than 30 graduate students from several countries and from different disciplines and her research was funded by the US Department of Agriculture and NIH among others.
+Dr. Hartarska publications appear in the Journal of Money, Credit and Banking, Journal of Banking and Finance, World Development, American Journal of Agricultural Economics, Food Policy, Journal of Real Estate Finance and Economics and others.

 Niels Hermes is professor of International Finance at the Faculty of Economics and Business of the University of Groningen (The Netherlands).
 After completing his doctoral thesis in 1995, Dr Hermes has worked on topics such as the relationship between financial development and economic growth, the determinants and consequences of international capitals for economic growth and the impact of providing microfinance on the performance of both microfinance institutions and their clients.
 He has published articles on these topics in numerous reputable journals such as: Economic Journal, Journal of International Money and Finance, World Development, Small Business Economics, Journal of Banking and Finance, Journal of Development Studies, Journal of Business Ethics, International Business Review and Corporate Governance: An International Review.